10 Travel Books That Will Inspire You

 This book is a retelling of the years that the author spent adventuring throughout the world, sometimes alone and sometimes accompanied by others.
 Travels With Myself and Another is told with razor-sharp humor and the insight of someone who’s seen almost everything.
 American non-fiction writer Rosemary Mahoney calls the book “witty, vivid, political, and thoroughly enjoyable.”
 And by the way, the “other” described in the title is Gellhorn’s husband, Ernest Hemingway.

 Penned by Rolf Potts, the original vagabond, this book is the ultimate guidebook to long-term travel.
-Apart from the logistical necessities required in “vagabonding,” Potts also goes into the mental and spiritual insights that he garnered from spending a decade on the road, including walking through Israel.
+Apart from the logistical necessities required in “vagabonding,” Potts also goes into the mental and spiritual insights.
+He garnered these stories from spending a decade on the road, including walking through Israel.

-Penned by the Scottish writer and explorer Mungo Park, Travels in the Interior of Africa is a classic display of Park’s wit and equanimity even as he’s thrust into harrowing situations.
-His retelling of the instance when his horse and clothes were robbed is a must-read, and so is his advice for explorers who come face-to-face with a lion.
-But perhaps most notable of all is the fact that in 1799, The Guardian states that Travels also functions as an eyewitness argument for abolishing slavery – in Park’s unmistakably Scottish dry wit.
-William Wordsworth, Herman Melville, and Ernest Hemingway are just some of the writers that have been inspired by Park’s 1799 book.
+Penned by the Scottish writer and explorer Mungo Park, Travels in the Interior of Africa is a classic display of Park’s wit and equanimity.
+His retelling of the instance when his horse and clothes were robbed is a must-read.
+And so is his advice for explorers who come face-to-face with a lion.
+But perhaps most notable of all is the fact that in 1799.
+The Guardian states that Travels also functions as an eyewitness argument for abolishing slavery – in Park’s unmistakably Scottish dry wit.
+Herman Melville and Ernest Hemingway are just some of the writers that were inspired by Park’s 1799 book.

 Which are your favorite travel books?